abbasio/euler-rs/README.md

 TODO:
   - Restructuring (split into modules)
   - Testing and proper error handling (file write/read, html get/parse, building and running solutions)
-  - Solution correctness (confirm whether the output of a problem's function matches the solution to that problem)
+  - ~Solution correctness (confirm whether the output of a problem's function matches the solution to that problem)~
   - Sequential generation?
 (Mark problems as solved once the solution is correct, offer to generate the next problem)
+  - Benchmarking - view how long solution takes to run.
+Possibly save a history of solution runtimes

 Solutions taken from [lucky-bai's repository](https://github.com/lucky-bai/projecteuler-solutions)